Inazuma Eleven: Ares

 Inazuma Eleven: Ares (イナズマイレブン アレスの天秤, Inazuma Irebun Aresu no Tenbin) is a 2018 Japanese television anime television series produced by OLM.
 Part of the Inazuma Eleven franchise, it is a sequel to the special Inazuma Eleven: Reloaded, which takes place in an alternate timeline where the original anime's Alius Academy arc never happened.
-A sequel series, Inazuma Eleven: Orion no Kokuin, started airing on October 5, 2018.
+A sequel series, Inazuma Eleven: Orion, started airing on October 5, 2018.
 An English dub of the series, produced by SDI Media, began airing on Disney XD on April 13, 2019, replacing Yo-kai Watch, another anime based on a Level-5 video game series by the same dubbing company.
 This is the third Inazuma Eleven series to receive an English dub after the original series and Inazuma Eleven GO.